dougeby/IntuneDocs/intune/app-protection-policies.md

 3. Change the settings, and choose the **Save** icon to save your changes.

 ## Policy settings
-To see a full list of the policy settings for iOS and Android, select one of the following:
+To see a full list of the policy settings for iOS and Android, select one of the following links:

 - [iOS policies](app-protection-policy-settings-ios.md)
 - [Android policies](app-protection-policy-settings-android.md)